 Copy line features parallel

-The Copy Parallel tool Copy Parallel copies line features parallel or concentric to existing line features at a specified offset distance.
+The Copy Parallel tool Copy Parallel copies line features parallel or concentric at a specified offset on one side or symmetrically on both sides of a selected feature.
 This tool is available in the Modify Features pane.

 When you use this tool, consider the following: